Patriosx/api-reportsb/README.md

 "dateTheft":"06/09/2022"
 }

+\*locationTheft, It will be given by Google Geocoding API

-7. You will be notify by email if there is a police officer free to atend your case
+7. You will be notify by email if there is a police officer free to atend your case.

+8. You will be notified when the case is solved.